OlgaUtochka/Nuitrack-docs/docs/UnityBasic_page.md

 6. Build the project (Ctrl + B) and check the app operation on your device.

 7. If everything is done correctly, at this stage the user will be detected.
-Depending on the result, you will see a message \'User found\' or \'User not found\' in the scene in the upper right corner.
+Depending on the result, you will see a message 'User found' or 'User not found' in the scene in the upper right corner.
 Time to move onto more complex things!

     ![](Ubasic_image6.png)

 ### Note
-**How can I get the full log from the device?**\
+**How can I get the full log from the device?**<br>
 *To get the Unity app log from your mobile device, install the Android Debug Bridge (adb) into your computer.
 Run the following command in the console: adb logcat -s Unity.
 When you run the application on your phone, the log will be displayed in the console.*

 ## Creating Objects for Skeleton Visualization

 1. Now that we initialized Nuitrack and checked the detection of the user, we can go to the next stage, which presupposes obtaining data on the skeleton and visualization of the joints.
-2. Let\'s determine the joints of the skeleton, which we need to get: declare the *[nuitrack.JointType](group__SkeletonTracker__group__csharp.html#ga659db18c8af0cb3d660930d7116709ae "Joint index meaning (please note that LeftFingertip, RightFingertip, LeftFoot, RightFoot are not used..."){.el}* and *GameObject* arrays.
-Each element of the *GameObject* array will correspond to a specific *typeJoint*.
-In the app, the joint will be rendered in the form of the *PrefabJoint* that we selected.
+2. Let's determine the joints of the skeleton, which we need to get: declare the ```nuitrack.JointType``` and ```GameObject``` arrays.
+Each element of the ```GameObject``` array will correspond to a specific ```typeJoint```.
+In the app, the joint will be rendered in the form of the ```PrefabJoint``` that we selected.

 ```cpp
 public nuitrack.JointType[] typeJoint;